-Analysis: The proposed zoning change is scheduled for consideration on May 28, 2025 by the Planning and Zoning Commission.
+Analysis: The proposed zoning change was heard on May 28, 2025 by the Planning and Zoning Commission, which recommended APPROVAL.
 Therefore, the application is consistent with FLUE Policy 5.1.3.

 5. FLUE Policy 5.1.4 on Notice of Hearing provides, "The County shall provide notice consistent with Florida Statutes and as further defined in the LDC."